CA Intermediate Syllabus 2020 (Nov Session) - Weightage, Topics and Sub topics, Exam Pattern

-CA Intermediate Syllabus 2020 is released by the Institute of Chartered Accountants of India (ICAI) as relevant for a particular session.
-Any changes to be introduced in the already prevailing CA Inter syllabus are also announced and updated by the concerned authorities according to the session they are applicable to.
-Thus, CA Intermediate syllabus 2020 is the first thing to be referred by candidates aspiring to appear for May session.
-The CA Intermediate May syllabus contains all the topics and sub topics in a very clear manner for both group 1 and 2 respectively.
-The ICAI website also contains CA Intermediate syllabus icai pdf in a downloadable manner in the Board of Studies knowledge portal, while all the topics covered have been mentioned under.
+CA Intermediate Syllabus 2020- ICAI has released the CA Intermediate 2020 syllabus for November Session.
+The syllabus of CA Intermediate contains important topics and subjects.
+Thus, CA Intermediate syllabus 2020 is the first thing to be referred by candidates aspiring to appear for the upcoming session.
+The CA Intermediate November syllabus contains all the topics and sub-topics in a very clear manner for both group 1 and 2 respectively.
+The ICAI website also contains ICAI CA Intermediate syllabus pdf in a downloadable manner in the Board of Studies knowledge portal, while all the topics covered have been mentioned under.
 Hence, candidates going to appear for CA Intermediate 2020 may go through exam pattern, weightage, etc. along with CA Intermediate syllabus for May 2020.

 There are a total 8 subjects distributed amongst 2 groups of CA Intermediate making it 4 papers under one group.
 Each paper holds 100 marks out of which, at least 40% marks have to be scored in individual paper and the overall aggregate should not be less than 50%.